qburst/KVCObjectSerializer/README.md

 ------
 1. Copy the two files KVCBaseObject.h and KVCBaseObject.m to your project folder.
 2. Subclass your model objects from KVCBaseObject and you are good to go!
+3. Since SBJSON is a dependancy, you would have to add that too.

 Examples
 --------